 About me

-I am a postdoctoral researcher at the reAIM lab at Columbia University, where I work with Prof. Shalmali Joshi at the intersection of machine learning, healthcare, and decision making.
-My research focuses on developing and evaluating machine learning models to support clinical decision-making, with a focus on reducing disparities in healthcare access and delivery.
+Prior to PathomiIQ, I was a postdoctoral researcher at the reAIM lab at Columbia University, where I worked with Prof. Shalmali Joshi at the intersection of machine learning, healthcare, and decision making.
+Before that, I was a visiting researcher at Mayo Clinic and I also worked as a research analyst at the AutonLab at Carnegie Mellon University where I developed machine learning models with a focus on medical applications such as hypotension prediction and haemorrhage detection.

-Prior to my doctoral studies, I received an engineering degree in computer science and a master’s degree in machine learning from the Ecole Nationale Supérieure d’Informatique et de Mathématiques Appliquées de Grenoble.
-I also worked as a research analyst at the AutonLab at Carnegie Mellon University where I developed machine learning models with a focus on medical applications such as hypotension prediction and haemorrhage detection.
+Before my doctoral studies, I received an engineering degree in computer science and a master’s degree in machine learning from the Ecole Nationale Supérieure d’Informatique et de Mathématiques Appliquées de Grenoble.

 Contact me at: vincent DOT jeanselme AT gmail DOT com